dhk4059/cs-35l-project/README.md

-# CS 35L Final Project - RateMyResidential
+# RateMyResidential - CS 35L Final Project (Winter 2022)
-Winter 2022 Web application project for rating and viewing on-campus residential dorms in UCLA.
+A web application project for rating and viewing on-campus residential dorms in UCLA.
 The frontend was built with React with Firebase as the backend for the database, user authentication, and hosting.